 A bee sting will cause intense local pain, reddening and swelling.
 This is a normal reaction and does not, in itself, indicate a serious allergic response.
 With time, many beekeepers no longer redden or swell when they are stung (however, it still hurts!).
 An extremely small fraction of the human population is genuinely allergic to bee stings.
 These individuals experience breathing difficulty, unconsciousness or even death if they are stung and should carry with them an emergency kit of injectable epinephrine, available by prescription from a physician.

 Bee venom therapy is the part of apitherapy which utilizes bee venom in the treatment of health conditions.
-Apitherapy is the use of beehive products, including honey, pollen, propolis, royal jelly, bee venom.
-It has been used since ancient times to treat arthritis, rheumatism, back pain, skin diseases and in this modern age as an alternative therapy to treat multiple sclerosis, Lyme disease and chronic fatigue syndrome.
+Apitherapy is the use of beehive products, including honey, pollen, propolis, royal jelly, and bee venom.
+It has been used since ancient times to treat arthritis, rheumatism, back pain, skin diseases, and in this modern age it is used as an alternative therapy to treat multiple sclerosis, Lyme disease and chronic fatigue syndrome.
 Bee venom comes from the stingers of honey bees who use it in defense of the bee colony.

 Bee venom is a rich source of enzymes, peptides and biogenic amines.
 There are at least 18 active components in the venom which have some pharmaceutical properties.
 The effect mechanism of the venom is not entirely know yet.
 Scientists believe it can modify the way the immune system functions in the body and contribute to increased cortisol production.

-The honeybee has been around for 30 million years.
+The honey bee has been around for thirty million years.

-It is the only insect that produces food eaten by man.
+It is the only insect that produces food eaten by humans.

 They are insects with a scientific name – Apis mellifera.

-It takes about 556 workers to gather 1 pound of honey from about 2 million flowers.
+It takes about 556 workers to gather one pound of honey made from about two million flowers.

-A honeybee can fly for up to five miles, and as fast as 15 miles per hour.
+A honey bee can fly for up to five miles and as fast as fifteen miles per hour.
 She would have to fly around 90,000 miles – three times around the globe – to make one pound of honey.

-Worker honeybees live for only about 30-60 days in the spring or summer but can average about 140 days during the winter.
+Worker honey bees live for only about thirty to sixty days in the spring or summer, but can average about 140 days during the winter.

-The male honeybees are called drones.
+The male honey bees are called drones.
 They do no manual work and have no stinger.
-It is thought that their main physical purpose is to mate with a virgin queen, however, they have a further role that is still unknown to man.
+It is thought that their main physical purpose is to mate with a virgin queen, however, they may have a further role that is still unknown to humans.

 Only worker bees sting, and only if they feel threatened.
 They die once they sting.
 Queens have a stinger, but don’t use it to help defend the hive.

-A honeybee visits 50 to 100 flowers during a collection trip.
+A honey bee visits fifty to 100 flowers during a collection trip.

-The queen bee lives for about 2-3 years and is the only bee that lays eggs.
-She is the busiest in the summer months, when the hive needs to be at its maximum strength, and can lay up to 2500 eggs per day.
+The queen bee lives for about two to three years and is the only bee that lays eggs.
+She is the busiest in the summer months, when the hive needs to be at its maximum strength, and can lay up to 2,500 eggs per day.

 Honey bees communicate with one another by “dancing”.

-Honeybees must consume about 17-20 pounds of honey to be able to biochemically produce each pound of beeswax.
+Honey bees must consume about seventeen to twenty pounds of honey to be able to biochemically produce each pound of beeswax.

-The queen may mate with up to 17 drones over a 1-2 day period of mating flights.
+The queen may mate with up to seventeen drones over a one to two day period of mating flights.

-The western honey bee is called apis mellifera, which means honey-carrying bee.
-This really should be apis mellifica which means honey-making bee.
+The western honey bee is called Apis mellifera, which means honey-carrying bee.
+This really should be Apis mellifica which means honey-making bee.
 Carolus Linnaeus recognized his mistake and changed it but scientists do not like to change names once they are established so the mistaken name is used today.
 Honey bees do not carry honey.
-What they carry is nectar, as we all know.
+What they carry is nectar.

 Honey bees have an excellent sense of time.
 Many plants do not produce nectar all day long but only at certain times, such as in the morning or afternoon.
-They know when to go to the source of food so do not waste time on unnecessary collecting flights.
+They know when to go to the particular source of food so as to not waste time on unnecessary collecting flights.
 You can test this by putting out food at the same time each day.

 Tracheal mites, Acarapis woodi, complete their whole life cycle inside the breathing tubes of adult honey bees.
 They were first found in the USA in Texas on July 3, 1984.

 On each trip out to forage the bee will go to only one type of plant.
 For example she will not mix apple pollen with plum pollen.
-It is interesting to note she will go to two different colors of plum blossoms on the same trip so it isn’t the blossom color that tells her.
+It is interesting to note that she will go to two different colors of plum blossoms on the same trip so it isn’t the blossom color that informs her decision.

 Bee Weight 0.001g – of Body 5v/v – Neurons 1M

-It takes 8 to 10 pounds of nectar to make a pound of honey.
+It takes eight to ten pounds of nectar to make a pound of honey.

-It takes 8 to 10 pounds of honey to make a pound of beeswax.
+It takes eight to ten pounds of honey to make a pound of beeswax.